 Governments are core stakeholders – as partners, controllers and customers.
 They are also forums to which we always want to bring the voice of the traders and businesses involved in international supply chains.
 As international trade and customs compliance gets ever more complex, we want to contribute with a real-world perspective, working towards processes that are efficient, scalable and sustainable for businesses.

 Reducing trade barriers

-Supporting governments in implementing trade-facilitating systems and programmes, while helping the private sector to use them for better trade.
+Supporting governments in implementing trade-facilitating systems and programmes, while helping the private sector to use them for a better trade.

 Bring AEO/Trusted trader programmes to the world

 The WTO- and WCO-based Customs-to-Business partnership known as the Authorized Economic Operator (AEO) or Trusted Trader programme is central to the international standardization of processes, simplifications and security related to customs.
-KGH is world leading in implementing AEO programmes and AEO Mutual Recognition Agreement (MRA) models on a government level, with successful project implementations in Australia, Brazil, CEFTA, EU, Iceland, Saudi Arabia, UAE and many others.
+KGH is world-leading in implementing AEO programmes and AEO Mutual Recognition Agreement (MRA) models on a government level, with successful project implementations in Australia, Brazil, CEFTA, EU, Iceland, Saudi Arabia, UAE and many others.
 We are also supporting the private sector in achieving, maintaining and utilizing AEO status.
 Standardization is one of the main tools to reduce trade barriers and facilitate trade.

 Optimize borders across the world